visionik/vContext/README.md

 }
 ```

-## Extension 12: ACE (Agentic Context Engineering)
+## Extension 12: Playbooks

-The ACE extension spec has been moved to `vAgenda-extension-ACE.md` (see that document for the full schema, invariants, merge semantics, and examples).
+The Playbooks extension spec is in `vAgenda-extension-playbooks.md` (see that document for the full schema, invariants, merge semantics, and examples).

 - **Requires**: Extension 2 (Identifiers)
 - **Recommended**: Extension 10 (Version Control & Sync)

-ACE adds long-term memory via `playbook.entries` and supports incremental updates via `PlaybookPatch` (see the extension document for full details).
+Playbooks add long-term memory via `playbook.entries` and support incremental updates via `PlaybookPatch` (see the extension document for full details).

 ---